iGardening Logo Large Transparent Background

 • Watch for drought stress, diseases, and pests to maintain plant health.

-• Use in a variety of settings for visual impact and eye-catching arrangements in your garden.
+• Use in various settings for visual impact and eye-catching arrangements in your garden.

 Growing mophead hydrangeas can bring colour and drama to your outdoor space.
-With the right care, these beautiful shrubs will reward you with stunning displays for many seasons to come.
+With the proper care, these beautiful shrubs will reward you with stunning displays for many seasons.

 Hydrangea macrophylla Flower Close Up